This creamy Mushroom Stroganoff recipe is what dreams are made of. The flavor combo between the mushrooms and savory stroganoff sauce is unbelievable.

 What is in mushroom stroganoff sauce?

-Traditionally, stroganoff sauce is made with a base of a roux which is a mixture of butter, flour, and milk or broth.
+Stroganoff sauce is traditionally made with sour cream and a roux, which is a mixture of butter, flour, and milk or broth.
 Most stroganoff sauces have onion, mushrooms (even beef stroganoff), and Worcestershire sauce.

 We went with a healthier version of a creamy and delicious sauce for this mushroom stroganoff with triple the amount of mushrooms and delicious greek yogurt!